ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 Each machine was powered up to allow for the windows installation process to take place.

 ## Domain Controller Configuration

 ### Setup

-	1. Change PC name to DC
+1. Change PC name:

+The Domain Controller PC was renamed to `Domain Controller` via system settings.

-	2. Rename each NIC to distinguish them (Internet facing and internal network facing)
+2. Rename each NIC:

+For easy recognition later in the project, each network card was renamed to reflect the network they represent.

-	3. configure IPv4 for internal network
+3. Configure IPv4 for internal network:

+The Domain Controller's IPv4 settings were configured to reflect the network diagram.

+- IP: 172.16.0.1 /24
+- DNS: 127.0.0.1 (loopback address)

 ### Active Directory Domain Service

-	1. install AD DS via server manager
+1. Install AD DS
 2. Create domain
 3. create dedicated domain admin account
 4. Create _ADMINS organisational unit and add new account to it
 5. login as newly created admin account

 ### RAS/NAT - allows clients to access the internet through the domain controller

 1. Install Remote Access role via server manager
 2. Open routing and remote access tool
 3. Enable NAT from the configure and enable remote access wizard
 4. select the internet facing NIC as the internet connection

 ### DHCP

 1. Install DHCP server via server manager
 2. create DHCP Scope
 3. Configure DHCP options

 ### Create Users

 1. download powershell script

 ## Client Testing

 1. Login to client
 2. Open terminal and check connection with ipconfig
-		a. client should have been delegated an IP and gateway from dhcp server
+	- client should have been delegated an IP and gateway from dhcp server
-		b. client should be able to connect to the internet from their PC
+	- client should be able to connect to the internet from their PC
 3. login as a randomly created user to test user login